jp-we/music-instrument-classifier/README.md

 Created by Ivy Zheng, Weiyuan Deng and Yuchen Rao from Northwestern University.

-Changed to Python 3.7 by jp-we
+Changed to Python 3.7 by jp-we.

 ## Dataset